joshydavid/information-security-study-notes/resources/idps.md

    - Network-based IDS analyses packets at the network level.
    - Host-based IDS examines system logs, file systems and process activity.
 2. Detection Engine
-   - Applies detection rules (signature - pre-defined) or models (anonmaly detection) to identify threats.
+   - Applies detection rules (signature - pre-defined) or models (anomaly detection) to identify threats.
 3. Alerting System
    - Sends notification or logs suspicious activity
    - Integrate with SIEM tools for correlation and reporting
 4. Response Mechanism
-   - IDS is passive and does not block threats, it only monitors behaviours.
+   - IDS is passive and does not block threats, it only monitors behaviors.
    - Alerts administrators for manual intervention.

 ## Common Attacks Detected by IDS